Happy Valentine’s Day folks. Here’s something I think we should all be mindful of on this special day…

 I’m left utterly baffled by the degree to which some are unable to see through this apparent attempt at manipulation by the author.

 It may be true that a repeat abuser knows no better – as a child.
 But as naivety gives way to fear, disgust, contempt – let me be clear – that person absolutely does know better.
-My first serious relationship at the age of 15 was not what I’d describe as healthy, and though I may have resisted acknowledging its uncomfortable reality at that time, I was fully cognizant of the fact.
+My first serious relationship at the age of 15 was not what I’d describe as healthy, and though I may have resisted acknowledging its uncomfortable reality at that time, I was fully cognizant of the fact – as an adult even more so.
 To suggest otherwise is not only patronising, it’s dangerous.

 All that said, I’m not in fact asking that you boycott the film.
 I urge you – if you wish – to indulge in the superficial glamour of Fifty Shades – use your freewill.
 Only please do not kid yourself that the relationship portrayed between Christian and Ana is sweet, romantic, or healthy.